gresockj/bbende.github.com/_posts/2016-08-31-apache-nifi-1.0.0-kerberos-authentication.md

     kinit bbende@NIFI.APACHE.ORG

 You should then be able to go to the NiFi UI in your browser without requiring a login.

+#### Chrome

+Using Chrome you can perform similar steps to configure it.
+From the terminal where you performed the kinit, run the following commands:

+    defaults write com.google.Chrome AuthServerWhitelist "nifi.apache.org"
+    defaults write com.google.Chrome AuthNegotiateDelegateWhitelist "nifi.apache.org"

+You can verify the policies were set by opening Chrome and entering chrome://policy in the address bar.